 READING

-I finished Snow Like Ashes, and posted a review.
+I finished Snow Like Ashes, and posted review.
 It was an enjoyable read, though not quite 5-stars for me.
 Have you read the book?
 What did you think of it?

 MOVIES